 Professor Dai received BEng in 1982 and MSc in 1984 from Shanghai Jiao Tong University, and the PhD in Kinematics and Robotics from University of Salford in the UK in 1993.
 He has since taken the post doctoral study and between 1996 and 1997, was working on reconfigurable and dexterous manipulation of origami-cartons at Unilever Research.
 He was then taking Senior Lecturer position at University of Sunderland and joined King’s College London in 1999.
 He was promoted to Reader in mechanisms and robotics in 2004 and to Professor in mechanisms and robotics in 2007.
 Since then, he continues to lead research in the field of mechanisms and robotics with many innovative and leading works in computational and theoretical kinematics, screw theory, metamorphic mechanisms and reconfigurable mechanisms, reconfigurable robotics, with various robot developments including Origami robots, healthcare robots, domestic robots, industrial robots, and terrestrial robots.

-Professor Dai is the 27th recipient of the Mechanisms and Robotics Award(see previous winners on wikipedia) which is an honor given by Mechanisms and Robotics Committee of the ASME to engineers known for a lifelong contribution to the fundamental theory, design and applications of mechanisms and robotic systems.
-He is also a recipient of several conference and journal best paper awards, ASME/IEEE outstanding service awards, King’s College London Overall Supervisory Excellence Award, Mechanisms Innovation Award from Chinese mechanisms committee.
-He is a Fellow of the ASME and IMechE, and has contributed over 400 publications, including three books.
+Professor Dai is the 27th recipient since 1974 of the Mechanisms and Robotics Award(see previous winners on wikipedia) which is an honor given by the ASME Design Engineering Division to engineers known for a lifelong contribution to the fundamental theory, design and applications of mechanisms and robotic systems.
+He is also a recipient of several conference and journal best paper awards, ASME/IEEE outstanding service awards, King’s College London Overall Supervisory Excesllence Award, Mechanisms Innovation Award from Chinese mechanisms committee.
+He is a Fellow of the IEEE, ASME and IMechE, and has contributed over 500 publications, including three books.